line/line-bot-sdk-java/lab3.md

 1. Create a Table in the database that contains two columns `keyword` and `response`.
 2. Insert 5 pairs of keywords and response into the table.
 Later when the user enter a keyword in LINE the bot should reply the corresponding response.

-Referring the instruction in the `offline tutorial - database` to do the task using command line SQL.
+Referring the instruction in the `offline tutorial - database Section 4` to do the task using command line SQL.

 or